nimicent/watson-beat/README.md

 Step Ten: Export the file
 --------------
-.... and mark your mark on music history
+.... and make your mark on Watson music history

 **Soundation**: Export by going up to `File` in the navigation bar and click `Export to .wav file`